StefanGreve/weather/README.md

 - [X] Edit `color_temperature()` in `utils.py` for the other two units.
 - [ ] Add `German` and `Japanese` as locals
 - [ ] Add screenshot and documentation
+- [ ] `utils.py` conflict with `timetravel` needs to be resolved; more
+      tests are needed to get to the root of this problem